Hypersonic Weapons: DOD Could Reduce Cost and Schedule Risks by Following Leading Practices

 |

 On June 28, 2024, the Department of Defense provided comments in response to this report, concurring with this recommendation.
 In February 2025, DOD reported to GAO that the HACM effort has established avenues for soliciting user feedback.
 These mechanisms include both the organization responsible for HACM's requirements as well as with the intended HACM operators, including aircrew, pilots, and weapon system officers.
 The program is also working with mission planning subject matter experts to ensure that all test related launches measure the desired weapon effects in real-world launches.
-GAO is following up to obtain additional support for these actions and will then assess closure of the recommendation.
+In September 2025 the HACM effort also provided GAO with documentation including meeting agendas showing that this consultation was occurring on a recurring basis.

 |